 1. Accept your anger

 You may want to suppress your anger so that it doesn’t inconvenience anyone else.
-But research tells us that “self-silencing,” or finding ways to keep yourself from acknowledging and expressing your anger, puts you at a greater risk for experiencing depression.
+But tells us that “self-silencing,” or finding ways to keep yourself from acknowledging and expressing your anger, puts you at a for experiencing depression.
 Listen to your body and accept that what you’re experiencing may be a result of your body’s adjustments.

 2. Learn your triggers